 DUI is taken seriously in the state of Texas.
 However, you need not resign yourself to a DUI conviction.
-Your best option if you run afoul of the law on a DUI-related matter is to call a San Antonio criminal defense attorney and follow their advice.
+Your best option if you run afoul of the law on a DUI-related matter is to call a Beaumont criminal defense attorney and follow their advice.

 The 4 things you should know about DUI in Texas are: